How To Create A Candidate Persona

 Whenever you begin a new hiring initiative, it’s essential to make sure that all other stakeholders are onboard — you don’t want to run into roadblocks further down the line.

-Job titles.
-No one just calls a spade a spade anymore!
-Job titles range (a lot) from company to company, so you need to draw up a complete list to make sure your team can find top junior marketers for your team.
+Job titles range (a lot) from company to company, so you need to draw up a complete list of potential titles to make sure your team can find top junior marketers for your team.

-Experience.
 What level of experience do you need?
 Is sector experience necessary?
-Does a lack of experience disqualify someone, or is it just a guideline?
+Are you open to hiring new graduates and provide on-the-job training?
+Does a lack of experience disqualify someone, or is it simply a guideline?

-Personal.
-Do candidates need to be in a certain location?
+Do candidates need to be in a certain geographic location or are you willing to hire a fully remote employee in a different time zone?
 Are you looking for people with a certain background (e.g. marketing qualifications or degree?)
 Are there specific universities you target?

-Goals.
-What goals do good marketing candidates typically have?
+What goals do the best marketing candidates typically have?
 What are their aspirations?
-This might be harder to pinpoint, but you should get some data from things like interview notes.
+This might be harder to pinpoint, but you should be able to get some qualitative data from things like interview notes.

 By this point, you should have a fairly accurate idea of what your “junior marketing persona” looks like.
 You’ll have a pretty clear set of traits and skills to look out for.

-The only issue is that this data can be slightly biased, it’s entirely from your company’s perspective.
-To get truly accurate results, you have to speak to the candidates themselves.
+The only issue is that this data can be slightly biased, and it’s entirely from your own company’s perspective.
+To get truly accurate results, you have to speak to the external candidates themselves.

-Don't be afraid to ask these candidates honest questions about why they're interested in your company.
-They're all people who identify with your Employer Brand and, like it or not, they’re the personas that you’re attracting right now so they’re a great source of insight!
+Don’t be afraid to ask candidates honest questions about why they’re interested in your company.
+They likely identify with your employer brand because they applied, and like it or not, they’re the personas that you’re trying to attract right now.
+They’re a great source of insight!

-Use the same questions that you asked your employees so that you can compare the results and see how they stack up.
+Use the same questions that you asked your employees, so that you can easily compare the results and see how they stack up.

-Reach out to anyone from unsuccessful applicants, to prospects, to candidates currently in your hiring process.
+Reach out to a variety of individuals: unsuccessful applicants, prospects, and candidates who are currently in your hiring process.

 Research is the most important element of the persona creation process.
-By gathering all the data you can from your team, it's far easier to pinpoint what your ideal 'new hire' really looks like.
+By gathering all the data you can, it’s far easier to pinpoint what your ideal ‘new hire’ really looks like.

-You might find for example, that all sales and marketing successful hires are incredibly driven and come from Ivy League backgrounds.
+You might find, for example, that all your most successful hires in sales and marketing are incredibly driven and come from top universities.
 This would be a trend that you would then include in all sales and marketing personas.

 The answer: as many as you need.
 If you’re filling a broad spectrum of different roles, you’ll need a diverse set of personas.
 Fast growing companies, with a range of open roles often fall into this camp.

-On the other hand, if you’re only really looking for a single candidate type you can limit yourself to just a few personas.
-We often see specialised recruitment agencies or companies with high volume hiring needs fall into this camp.
+On the other hand, if you’re only really looking for a single candidate type, you can limit yourself to just a few personas.
+We often see specialized recruitment agencies or companies with high volume hiring needs fall into this camp.

 You’ve pulled together all of this research, so the final step is to create your own candidate persona stories.

-Let's look at a candidate persona example, to show you what this looks like.
+Let’s look at a candidate persona example, to show you what this looks like on paper.

 Meet Marketing Mary.

-Marketing Mary is a junior marketer persona we’ve generated based on our own research at Beamery, her combination of interests and experience make her a good fit for our open ‘Junior Marketer’ role.
+Marketing Mary is a junior marketer persona we’ve generated based on our own research at Beamery — her combination of interests and experience make her a good fit for an imagined ‘Junior Marketer’ role.

-If you want to make sure that your team is highly targeted in the way that they search for, discover, communicate with and screen candidates, then these candidate personas are your best bet.
+If you want to make sure that your talent team is highly effective in the ways they search for, discover, communicate with and screen candidates, then candidate personas are your best bet.